Why the initial estimates are inaccurate

 Some problems cannot be foreseen

-Making estimates is really hard.
-As a client, you have to understand it.
+Making project estimates can be pretty challenging.
 It’s actually like calculating time for any other task apart from development.
-Just imagine doing it for every task you take.
+Just imagine trying to predict how much time it will take to complete every task you take.
 It is also not easy to assess one's own capabilities.
 Some people have too high self-esteem, others are too critical of themselves.
 But it is almost impossible for anyone to be able to evaluate their own abilities perfectly.
 They vary according to experience, so a senior developer won't help a junior much in this regard.

 Why analysis isn’t enough

-The occurrence of the above can theoretically be expected during the estimation, but the risk cannot be eliminated from the outset.
+The occurrence of the above risks can theoretically be expected during the estimation, but they cannot be eliminated from the outset.
 The time developers spend on analysis is not enough to determine whether all features are possible to implement.
-Actually, there is never enough time to foresee everything as things included in the project are sometimes very complex.
+Actually, there is never enough time to foresee everything as things included in the project are often very complex.

 There are also problems and bugs that are impossible to foresee.
 An example from FiveDotTwleve’s life is when a grey screen appeared in one of the mobile apps we created, but interestingly only on iPhone 12 Pro Max.
 On every other device everything worked fine.
 How could we know this might happen?
-We could only take the risk of an unexpected error into account.
+We could only take the risk of an unexpected error into account, because it turned out that we had to fix this particular problem on this particular device.

 You want to do all at once